Hill Giants

 Savor.
 The giant slowly chews.
 Each creature in its mouth must succeed on a DC 18 Dexterity saving throw or take 35 (10d6) bludgeoning damage, or half as much on a success.

 Call to the Feast (Recharge 5-6).
-Up to four hill giants within 60 ft. may each use their reaction to make a bite attack using the Master of the Feast's attack bonus, dealing 14 (2d8 + 5) piercing damage on a success.
+Up to four hill giants within 60 feet may each use their reaction to make a Bite attack with +10 to hit, dealing 14 (2d8 + 5) piercing damage on a hit.

 Legendary Actions